 A course to develop problem-solving and decision-making abilities and computational skills using computer software.
-Problems of a scientific and managerial nature will be chosen from a variety of agricultural fields.
-Topics to be covered consist of word processing, spreadsheets, database, programming, statistics, communications, graphics, and process control.
-Industry-leading software will be used.
+Problems of a scientific and managerial nature are chosen from a variety of agricultural fields.
+Topics covered consist of word processing, spreadsheets, database, programming, statistics, communications, graphics, and process control.
+Industry-leading software is used.

-Both semesters - 3 lecs and 2 labs per week.
+Both semesters-3 lectures and 2 labs per week.